mikey242/kudos-donations/readme.txt

 == Changelog ==

 = 4.0.7 =
+* Add debug action for assigning orphaned transactions to selected campaign
 * Fix bug where message tab is shown even when disabled
 * Update various dependencies